michelbarnich/BTFuzzer/README.md

 [i] Please enter Target Device number:
 ```

-Now you only have to enter thenumber to the corresponding Device you want to fuzz, and wait till you find a bug :P
+Now you only have to enter the number to the corresponding Device you want to fuzz, and wait till you find a bug :P

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## Disclaimer

 This Fuzzer is probably not super useful, it doesn't have any intelligent features, nor does it detect if a device actually encountered a bug.
 This was just a fun project for me to learn a bit of C and coding on Linux in general.
-Also sorry for my bad C code, I'm 100% sure it can be done better than this :D
+Also, sorry for my bad C code, I'm 100% sure it can be done better than this :D